Case Interview Practice

 Practice drills

-To prepare effectively, engage in practice drills that simulate real case scenarios.
-Work with peers or mentors to refine your skills.
-Consider the following drills:
+To sharpen your skills, engage in practice drills that simulate real interview scenarios.
+Consider the following:

 • Analyze past case studies from the consumer industry.